 Here, we can notice a positive trend in the financial growth of Asian Paints.
 The sales and profits are consistently increasing year-by-year.
 The net profit of Asian paints has doubled itself in the last 5 years and has become more than 6 times in the last 10 years.

-Here, we can also notice that Asian paints is a virtually debt-free company.
+Here, we can also notice that Asian paint is a virtually debt-free company.
 The total debt of Asian paints is around Rs 37.21 crores against the net worth of Rs 6,950 crores.

 Overall, Asian paints is a fundamentally strong company with healthy growth rate and should be considered worth investing as one of the great stocks for long term investment in India.